Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Properties-Preserving Neural Networks

-In order to enforce the convexity in the minors \(\m(\hat{\nu})\) of the input vector \(\hat{\nu}\), a particular class of neural networks is employed: the so-called Input Convex Neural Networks (ICNN) introduced in \cite{ICCN}.
-In particular, in what follows, two variants of ICNN are presented: the fully input convex neural networks (FICNN) and the partially input convex neural networks (PICNN).
-Note that the illustrations already reflect the convexity with respect to the minors \(\hat{\m}\), i.e.~the formulation to ensure polyconvexity.
-The change from the original input \((\hat{\nu}, \zeta)\) of the function \(\Phi^\pc\) to the input \((\m(\hat{\nu}), \zeta)\) of the function \(h^{\cc}\), i.e.~the transitioning from the signed singular values to the minors lifted signed singular values, can be interpreted as a hard-coded feature extracting layer in the overall network architecture.
+To enforce the convexity in the minors \(\m(\hat{\nu})\) of the input vector \(\hat{\nu}\), a particular class of neural networks is employed: Input Convex Neural Networks (ICNN) introduced in \cite{ICCN}.
+In what follows, two variants of ICNN are considered: the Fully Input Convex Neural Networks (FICNN) and the Partially Input Convex Neural Networks (PICNN).

-\subsubsection{Fully input convex neural networks (FICNN)}
+\subsubsection{Fully Input Convex Neural Networks (FICNN)}

 The model illustrated in \cref{fig:FICNN} defines a neural network over the input $\hat{m}$ using the recurrence for $i=0, \dotsc, k-1$,

 where $z_i$ denotes the layer activations (with $z_0 = 0$ , $W_0^{(z)} \equiv 0$) and $g_i$ are nonlinear activation functions.
 The overall network evaluation reads